cwendorf/spTools/README.md

 ### Overview

-`spTools` is a lightweight collection of helper functions that enhance the usability, formatting, and interpretability of statistical results produced by the `statpsych` package by Douglas Bonett.
+`spTools` is a small collection of helper functions that enhance the usability and interpretability of statistical results from the `statpsych` package by Douglas Bonett.
+Where `statpsych` provides high-accuracy confidence interval methods for a wide variety of statistics, `spTools` handles the pre-processing of data into the required formats and post-processing the results into more accessible and readable forms.

-`statpsych` provides high-accuracy confidence interval methods for means, medians, variances, proportions, correlations, and standardized effect sizes.
-However, its functions are designed in a traditional R programming style, making them less convenient for modern workflows involving the native pipe (|>) and other conventions.

 ### Installation